Historic: Manitoba CollegeThe Women’s Program, Manitoba College, 1920 – 1939

 Sherri McConnell’s paper demonstrates that the Western based program and its graduates were often invisible, even among the Deaconess community, a group that was itself often disregarded and neglected.

-To see the entries on Emily Hayter and Emily Martin from the 1927 Yearbook, Vox Wesleyanna, click here.
+- Entries on Emily Hayter and Emily Martin from the 1927 Yearbook, Vox Wesleyanna.